replicatedhq/troubleshoot.sh/docs/source/analyze/regex.md

 ---
 title: Regular Expression
-description: Using a regular expression to analyze arbirtrary data
+description: Using a regular expression to analyze arbitrary data
 ---

 The regex analyzer is used to run arbitrary regular expressions against data collected in a run, copy or exec collector.